 E-LibraryAs well as the many physical resources, books, journals and DVDs etc, available in the Library, we also provide access to a wealth of electronic resources.
-These include databases, journals and ebooks.
+These include databases, journals and e-books.
 Access to these resources has been bought by the Library through subscription and is limited to current staff and students.
-Access is dependent on authentication based on your Brunel network ID and password.
+Access is dependent on authentication based on your Brunel University network username and password.

 How do I log in?

 Logging on via the Library home page

 On the Library home page choose the "Login to e-library" link at the top left of the page.
-Type in your Brunel network username and password (ie: the same credentials as for Brunel Sign In).
+Type in your Brunel University network username and password (ie: the same credentials as for Brunel Sign In).

-The username is the same one you use to login to the University computers, e.g.: me12ikb (you do not need to prefix your username with the domain and a backslash any more).
+The username is the same one you use to login to the University computers, e.g.: me12ikb (not your student ID number; do not prefix your username with the domain and a backslash).

 The password is the same one that you use to login to the University computers (it is not your student ID number).
-Contact firstname.lastname@example.org (Library ground floor) if you need help with your Brunel network username and password, or use Brunel's Password Portal and then use the third button to reset it.
+Contact email@example.com (Library ground floor) if you need help with your Brunel network username and password, or register for Brunel's Password Portal and then use the third button to reset it.

 Resources that require a separate password

 Some resources are not compatible with the normal login system and require a separate username and password.
 There are links to our password list for all such databases and journals on the relevant database and e-journal pages.
 The full list of passwords can also be seen on our "Password protected resources" page.
-To access the password page you will need to login to the University Intranet using your network username and password.
+To access the password page you will need to login to the University Intranet using your network username and password (as above).